privacygmail cleanupemail security

 • Zero email data stored on MailMop servers

-• Complete control over your own data
+• You keep full control of your own data

 Best for:

-• Privacy-conscious users who understand risks
+• Privacy-conscious users who get the risks

 • EU/GDPR compliance requirements